AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 images of even the most distant objects are sharp.
 The most

-their long journey through space - foton could spontaneously emit some
+journey through space - photon could spontaneously emit some

 particles carrying away part of its energy (eg a